brunocfnba/docker-training/README.md

 5. Run a new container using the same image (brunocf/counter) as a deamon and now access it to check it's files (Remember the `docker exec` command.

-6. Change the code to also output your name.
+6. In the container, go to `/home/counter-user` and edit the 'counter.sh' file to change the code to also output your name.
 You may need to install vi to edit the code within the container (Use `apt-get update` then `apt-get install vim`).
 You need to restart the container.

 7. If you stop and remove the container all your changes are gone since the container is just a layer on top of other immutable images.
 Based on that, save your new image (use you name/counter as the new image name).